mock-foundation/moc/README.md

 If you want to contribute a new feature, please make sure you have read the [project roadmap](https://www.craft.do/s/rmUOSbIPXTVbCY).
 This may guide you what are current goals of the project :D

+## WARNING: Ensure you have Commit Signing set up, because otherwise your commits will be rejected by GitHub (not even me!).

 # Building

 ## Step 1 - Clone